shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

 ## Miscellaneous Notes

 - io bound threads are prioritized more than computation based threads
-  - since most of the time of ios threads is spent in waiting state
+  - since most of the time of io threads is spent in waiting state
   - and most of the time of cpu bound threads is spent in computation
   - maybe this is related to concepts of starvation etc somehow
 - why context switching is expensive - the entire state of the thread has to be saved in memory - all the stack, instruction pointer, local variables inside the method, etc